Merck Manual

 • If labor does not start soon after the membranes rupture and the pregnancy is 34 weeks or more and the fetus’s lungs are mature, labor is usually started artificially (induced).

-• If the pregnancy is less than 34 weeks and the fetus's lungs are not mature enough, the woman is usually hospitalized, monitored closely, and she is given corticosteroids to help the fetus's lungs mature and antibiotics to treat and prevent any infection that might trigger labor and/or harm the fetus.
+• If the pregnancy is less than 34 weeks and the fetus's lungs are not mature enough, the woman is usually hospitalized, monitored closely, and given corticosteroids to help the fetus's lungs mature and antibiotics to treat and prevent any infection that might trigger labor and/or harm the fetus.

 • If the pregnancy is less than 32 weeks, women may be given magnesium sulfate to reduce the risk of cerebral palsy.